warpdynamicsltd/chesslab/README.md

 6. Now, just type `chesslab` in your terminal and gui should start.
 You should see something like this:

    ![Alt Chesslab Screen](img/chesslab.png)
+7. Type `help` in console to read documentation

 ### Downloading large files